FREE SHIPPING on USA Orders $50+ / International Orders $75+

 If you’re going to use both, space application out by at least 10 minutes between each product to avoid any irritation.

 And remember - always pay attention to your skin!
-If you notice any reddening, irritation, itching, or other symptoms, re-evaluate your routine and get to the bottom of it before the problem gets worse.
+If you notice any redness, irritation, itching, or other symptoms, re-evaluate your routine and get to the bottom of it before the problem gets worse.